+Esoteric science is basically the studying of energies.
 Behind all external phenomena is a world of energies.
-It is the energy that is expressed as thought, feeling, and physical substance.
+The energy is expressed as thought, feeling, and physical substance.
 Everything that exists expresses some form of energy that originates from the original simplicity or purity of formless energy.
 For reasons beyond human understanding, this pure energy manifests itself in increasingly complex states.
 While it does, it descends through many layers of fabric, first shapeless and later shaped.

 Each decrease of energy from a higher (more complex and exclusive) state to a lower (simpler) state is a cause that creates an effect.
 It is the higher energy state which, in its capacity as the cause, is the purpose and meaning with any lower condition or effect.
-A student seeks the truth, and it is been said again and again.
+A student seeks the truth, which has been said repeatedly.
 And the truth is identical to the cause of human existence.
-If one does not relate to or search for the cause, one will never be able to recognize the higher purpose or, the higher meaning of anything, and least of all with himself.
+If one does not relate to or search for the reason, one will never be able to recognize the higher purpose, the higher meaning of anything, and least of all with himself.

 Quantity & quality

 That’s the reason that represents quality.
 Quantity is the goal of external characteristics such as size, physical features, weight, etc. Quality is the expression of energy in the form.
-It is because of the experience of quality that one can act on conscious causes instead of unconscious effects in life.
+Because of the experience of quality, one can act on conscious causes instead of unconscious effects in life.

-What makes a person be one with an individuality?
+What makes a person be one with individuality?
 Usually, individuality is perceived as the personality (physical body, brain, emotions, and thoughts).
 But the personality is just the outer or exoteric expression of man’s individuality.
-The soul is the inner or esoteric expression of character, and because it is esoteric, it represents a higher state of energy and is, therefore, more inclusive, more creative and causative and therefore more real and central to human nature.
+The soul is the inner or esoteric expression of character.
+Because it is esoteric, it represents a higher state of energy and is, therefore, more inclusive, more creative and causative, and therefore more real and central to human nature.

 Esotericism is a science.

 Yes, esotericism is a science.
-There is research into the inner or hidden sides of life, and the observations are available in the spirit science.
+There is research into life’s inner or hidden sides, and the observations are available in spiritual science.
 Natural science and intellectual science use the same research method in principle.
-Both sciences are empirical – i.e., experience-based because science is based on observation through the use of the senses – the physical senses, while intellectual science is based on observation using the senses – only n this case the metaphysical senses.
+Both sciences are empirical – i.e., experience-based because science is based on observation through the use of the senses—the physical senses, while intellectual science is based on observation using the senses – only in this case, the metaphysical senses.

-Spiritual science is also called “the esoteric doctrine,” “the eternal wisdom-doctrine,” “the timeless wisdom,” and the like.
-The reason for the term “eternal” and “timeless” is that spiritual science examines and describes the laws of nature that govern life in both macrocosm and microcosm, and these laws are immutable.
+Spiritual science is also called “” the esoteric doctrine,” “the eternal wisdom-doctrine,” “the timeless wisdom,” and the like.
+The term “eternal” and “timeless” is because spiritual science examines and describes the laws of nature that govern life in both macrocosm and microcosm, and these laws are immutable.

-The section Physics presents an alternative view of the universe, based on the concept of an underlying fluid, the hyperdimensional aether.
+Section Physics presents an alternative view of the universe based on the concept of an underlying fluid, the hyperdimensional aether.
 There is no doubt that there is a true symbolic correspondence between all things in this universe, but this is to be deepened here.
 This consciousness disappears when the lower principles finally disintegrate in the process of death, and only the selfish consciousness is left to enter the Devachan.

 I would say the next man is the first in London to have electric light, and the second in the world, the third in India.